 The SMART goal technique is a popular method for setting goals, including financial ones.
 The SMART technique calls for goals to be (S)pecific, (M)easurable, (A)chievable, (R)elevant, and (T)ime bound.

-Step Two: Create a Budget
+2. Create a Budget

 Debt can be a major roadblock in building a nest egg, especially if it’s high-interest debt.
 Those who are struggling to pay down debt may not be able to put as much money into savings as they would like.
 Prioritizing paying down debt quickly can help save money on interest and reduce financial stress.
 Adding debt payments into a monthly budget can be one smart way to make sure a debt repayment plan stays on track.